NickAger/nickager.github.io/_posts/2011-01-02-Ten-minutes-to-deploy-your-Seaside-application-for-free-using-Amazon-EC2-and-Gemstone.md

 ---
-title: "Ten minutes to deploy your Seaside application for free using Amazon EC2 and Gemstone"
+title: "Deploy your Seaside app in 10 mins for free using Amazon EC2"
 date: 2011-01-02 09:03:00 +0000
 tags: [Gemstone, DevOps, EC2]
 layout: post